wagenadl/notedeln/docs/source/math.rst

    :width: 700px
    :align: center

-To get on of the symbols on the left, type a backslash followed by the character sequence to its right, then keep typing.
+To get one of the symbols on the left, type a backslash followed by the character sequence to its right, then keep typing.
 (The accents (**j**) differ from the other codes, in that the accent is placed over the preceding character rather than as a separate entity.)